CSCfi/csc-user-guide/docs/support/tutorials/helmi_quick.md

 ### Qiskit

-When submitting jobs to Helmi using Qiskit add the `activate-qiskit` command in your batch script before submitting your python script.
+When submitting jobs to Helmi using Qiskit add the `module load helmi-qiskit` command in your batch script before submitting your python script.
 In Qiskit python scripts you will need to include the following:

 	from qiskit_iqm import IQMprovider # Import IQM library
 	 # Set backend